Kush & Orange Juice

 Kush & Orange Juice (stylized as Kush and OJ) is the eighth mixtape by American rapper Wiz Khalifa.
 It was released on April 14, 2010, by Taylor Gang Records and Rostrum Records.
 Kush & Orange Juice gained notoriety after its official release by making it the number-one trending topic on both Google and Twitter.
-On the same day, a link to the mixtape was posted for download on Wiz’s Twitter.
+On the same day, a link to the mixtape was posted for download on Khalifa's Twitter.
 The hashtag #kushandorangejuice became the number-six trending topic on the microblogging service after its release and remained on the top trending items on Twitter for three days.
 On April 18, 2025, Khalifa released a sequel titled Kush & Orange Juice 2.

 Title and artwork

 In an interview with MTV's Mixtape Daily, Wiz Khalifa stated that Kush and Orange Juice would be the title for this release, because "it's perfect for wake-and-bake".

 The mixtape's cover artwork is an homage to David Ruffin's 1980 album Gentleman Ruffin.
 The subject matter mainly consists of partying, women, sex, and marijuana.